 Can medications you take to get a good night’s sleep or ease anxiety increase your risk for Alzheimer’s disease or dementia?
-That is the question being raised as a result of a new study published in the BMJ (formerly the British Medical Journal).
+That was the scary question raised in a study published on September 27th, 2012 in the BMJ (formerly the British Medical Journal).

 Here is what they found: Roughly one third of the benzodiazepine users (32%) were diagnosed with dementia (memory loss, difficulty thinking clearly, etc) sometime during the trial.
 Only 23% of nonusers got such a diagnosis.
 The investigators wrote: